 A fee buried in vague language or added after signing is much harder to enforce.

-If your lease is silent on late fees, a landlord may have a weak basis for charging one, though they could still pursue unpaid rent itself.
+If your lease is silent on late fees, a landlord may have a weak basis for charging one, though they could still pursue the unpaid rent itself.

 Get any fee agreement in writing and keep a copy of your signed lease.